jasontvu/test3/index.md

 ## Inner Navigation

-1. …Lets you reveal list items Jason
+1. Lets you reveal list items Jason
 2. …To keep some key points
 3. …In secret from audience
 4. …But it will work only once
 5. …Nobody wants to see the same joke twice
+6. …The end

 ## ![](http://shwr.me/pictures/logo.svg) [See more on GitHub](https://github.com/shower/shower/)
 {:.shout #SeeMore}